Disappearance of Arianna Fitts

-Arianna Fitts (2-years-old) and her mother Nicole Fitts (32-years-old) were reported missing on April 5, 2016, in San Francisco, California.
-However, Nicole Fitts was last seen on April 1, 2016 and Arianna had not been seen since mid-February 2016.
-Arianna Fitts is still missing, while her mother's body was discovered buried in McLaren Park on April 8.
+Arianna Fitts (born September 6, 2013) is an American child missing since 2016.
+Arianna and her mother, Nicole Fitts (then aged 32), were reported missing on April 5, 2016, in San Francisco, California.
+Nicole was last seen on April 1, 2016, and Arianna has not been seen since mid-February 2016.
+Arianna is still missing, while her mother's body was discovered buried in McLaren Park on April 8, 2016.

 Background

 Both mother and daughter have ties to San Mateo, Oakland, Fresno, Santa Cruz and Silicon Valley and regularly visited Southern California.

-Family members of the Fitts alerted San Francisco Police on April 5, 2016 that Nicole and Arianna Fitts were missing and Nicole Fitts was last seen on April 1 after receiving a phone call to meet her daughters babysitter.
-She was believed to have traveled from her job at a Best Buy store on Harrison Street via a Municipal Railway Vehicle on the Third Street Corridor around 9:45 pm, wearing a blue Best Buy shirt.
+Family members of the Fitts alerted San Francisco Police on April 5, 2016 that Nicole and Arianna Fitts were missing and Nicole Fitts was last seen on April 1 after receiving a phone call to meet her daughter's babysitter.
+She was believed to have traveled from her job at a Best Buy store on Harrison Street via a Municipal Railway Vehicle on the Third Street Corridor around 9:45 pm, wearing a blue Best Buy shirt, however, it appears she traveled from her newly established residence in San Francisco.
 Her daughter Arianna, was last seen in late February in Oakland, California.

 On April 8, a gardener in the John McLaren Park discovered a large piece of wood resting behind a clump of ivy covered bushes with an odd silver character painted on it.
 Underneath the wood, the body of Nicole Fitts was discovered in a fetal position, in an uncovered, but previously covered by the wood, shallow grave.
 After her body was discovered, police focused their attention on the individuals who watched Arianna while her mother commuted 2 hours to go to work.